nix-community/noogle/README.md

 ## Available data

-There are the following subsets of nix functions available.
+There are the following subsets of `nix` and `nixpkgs` functions available.

-Recursively Indexed:
+Recursively indexed:

 - lib
 - pkgs.rustPackages

+> Recursively means all deeply nested sub-attributes.

-Normally Indexed:
+Normally indexed:

 - builtins
 - pkgs.stdenv